ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: screen}

-   If you do not have a subnet available, you can create one by using the `ibmcloud is subnet-create` command.
-For more information about creating a subnet, see [IBM Cloud VPC CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#subnets).
+   If you do not have a subnet available, you can create one by using the **`ibmcloud is subnet-create`** command.
+For more information about creating a subnet, see [ibmcloud is subnet-create](/docs/vpc?topic=vpc-vpc-reference#subnet-create).

 5. List the available profiles for creating your instance.
    ```sh